 In most states, any driver involved in an accident with another vehicle is required by law to move quickly to a safe location and then park, if the vehicles involved can.
 They should also then check on the health and safety of everyone who was in the vehicles as well as anyone else nearby who may have been injured in the crash.
 But what happens when the person who causes the accident flees the scene without helping or even contacting the emergency services?

-Our blog explores the legal implications of hit-and-run accidents at intersections and some of the reasons why people choose to flee the scene after causing an accident.
+Our blog explores the legal implications of a hit and run accident at an intersection and some of the reasons why people choose to flee the scene after causing an accident.

-Why Would A Driver Leave The Scene After A Hit-and-run?
+Why Would A Driver Leave The Scene After A Hit and Run Accident at an Intersection?

 There are many reasons why a driver wouldn’t stick around to survey the damage